riotkit-org/k3s-space-harbor/README.md

 ArgoCD is installed in **Core** variant without Web UI, RBAC, SSO.
 Use `argocd admin dashboard --core` while being at `argocd` namespace context, authenticated to the cluster to run fully-blown ArgoCD management panel in local WWW browser.

+**WARNING:** Do not run `argocd admin dashboard --core` on your primary server, ArgoCD Core does not have authorization.
+Instead copy kube-config to your local computer and run this command on local computer with access to the cluster via Kubernetes HTTPS API server endpoint.